Yacuruna: Abduction

 Yacuruna can be characterized as dangerous spirits who lure humans into the water by taking on human forms.
 When people of the Amazonian community disappear and do not return such as fishermen, husbands, and young girls (who become mysteriously pregnant), it is often assumed that they have been seduced and captured by the Yacuruna.

-The abducted victims gradually transform into yacuruna: first, their eyes turn to resemble the Yacuruna, then their head and feet turn backward so that they cannot not find their way home and must continue onwards to the underwater city.
+The abducted victims gradually transform into yacuruna: first, their eyes turn to resemble the Yacuruna, then their head and feet turn backward so that they cannot find their way home, and must continue onwards to the underwater city.
 Transformation is irreversible and a victim may never return to his or her home.

 Don Juan Flores Salazar describes a story of how his little sister was taken by a Yacuruna.
 One day she was swimming when she was pulled underwater and vanished.
 It was not until years later when he saw her again, still alive but had transformed into a mermaid.
 She had married a Yacuruna, and gained knowledge in becoming a healer of the waters.
 They complemented one another for he was a healer of the lands: he believed it was her destiny to become a Yacuruna.